vitalishapovalov/jest-decorated/docs/react/ComponentProvider.md

 # @ComponentProvider

 Bread-and-butter of the `React extension`.
-Used to provide component fo your tests.
+Used to provide component for your tests.

 You may have only one `@ComponentProvider` per describe.

 If the method annotated with `@ComponentProvider` exists in `@Describe`, each test will start to receive the return value of the annotated method as a `first argument`, and props passed to the component as a `second argument`.

-Will be executed for each test separately.
+Will be executed for each test separately (means that new instance of rendered component will be created for each test).

 Can be combined with [@Act](react/Act.md), [@ActAsync](react/Act.md).

 Works with [@DefaultContext](react/DefaultContext.md), [@DefaultProps](react/DefaultProps.md), [@WithContext](react/WithContext.md), [@WithProps](react/WithProps.md), [@WithState](react/WithState.md).

 Can lazy-import components.

-You can access all of the imports/mocks etc. inside the annotated method.
+Also, you can access all of the imports/mocks etc. inside the annotated method.

 ## Arguments